trawick/ct-httpd/README.md

 ## Web server is configured in “SCT-required” mode

+* The processing described is for clients which request an SCT.
+A client which is able to handle an SCT in **any** form **must** handle all forms, so a client that does not include the CertificateStatus extension is an *unaware* client.
 * The administrator may need to use the log submission tool to submit a server certificate and obtain an SCT.
   * This must be used if the SCT is not in a certificate extension and the SCT is not returned by the OCSP server.
   * This may be used to add responses from one or more additional logs that a client may require.